safe-global/safe-docs/docs/intro_03_gnosis_safe.md

 ### Advanced execution logic

 It is possible to make use of different **Gnosis Safe Library contracts** to perform complex transactions.
 A very common example of this are **batched transactions** where multiple simple Ethereum transactions are combined and executed at once.
+That means instead of having to sign several transactions sequentially, a user just needs to sign one batched transaction.

 ### Advanced access management